 6. Not checking tire pressure

 When you haven’t taken your trailer out in a while it probably needs air in the tires.
-Underinflated tires with a fully loaded trailer is very dangerous.
+Underinflated tires with a fully loaded trailer are very dangerous.
 Tire blowouts and rollovers can be caused by underinflated tires.
 Before you take your trip make sure to check your tire pressure on your tow vehicle and trailer.
 You also want to check your tires for wear and tear.

 Check Your Coverage Capacity